California fires claim 5 lives, threaten thousands of homes

 Nearly 50,000 people were ordered evacuated in those counties.

-The ferocity of the fires was astonishing so early in the fire season, which historically has seen the largest and deadliest blazes when Santa Ana winds begin to blow in the next two months.
+The ferocity of the fires was astonishing so early in the fire season, which historically has seen the largest and deadliest blazes when gusty Santa Ana winds start blowing over the next two months.

 But the death toll already had reached at least five since the majority of blazes started less than a week ago.